TallKite/linnstrument-firmware/README.md

   *Your DAW should send each block of channels plus the main channel to a different instance of your synth.
 See the LinnWiki for midiChannelFilter.jsfx, a plug-in for Reaper, and microLinnRechannelingDemo.RPP, an example Reaper project.
 In each track, the filter effect only lets certain midi channels thru.
 (Sysexes and realtime messages are always passed thru.)
 On each synth instance, set the anchor note and frequency similar to the grouping CCs method.*

-  *If you can't open the reaper project microLinnRechannelingDemo.RPP, follow the steps above for microLinnMidiGroupDemo.RPP.
+  *To duplicate the Reaper project microLinnRechannelingDemo.RPP in other DAWs, follow the steps above for microLinnMidiGroupDemo.RPP.
 But use midiChannelFilter instead of microLinnMidiGroupFilter, and don't go past group 4.*

   *The jsfx filter effect runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 If you can't use it, try one of these plug-ins:*
   * *MIDIChFilter (free, Windows VST) https://www.codefn42.com/midichfilter/index.html*